Madison McGhee: Ice Cold Case

 McGhee was introduced to Up and Vanished by Payne Lindsey and Tenderfoot TV and Serial by Sarah Koenig and This American Life when they both premiered in 2016.
 This style of investigative journalism struck a cord with McGhee.
 As someone who grew up a fan of true crime and watched shows like Cold Case Files and America's Most Wanted, podcasts were a new medium to hear these stories.
 But not only was McGhee interested in these cases, she had recently learned that she was in the middle of a cold case herself.
 In 2002, McGhee's father John Cornelius McGhee died, but McGhee thought he had died of a heart attack.
 When she was sixteen that she learned he was murdered in his home in Belmont County, Ohio, and the killer was never caught.

 After hearing these podcasts, it gave McGhee the idea to investigate her own father's murder.
 What existed as an idea for several years finally manifested itself in 2020, when she called the Belmont County Sheriff's Department and requested the police files.
 This sent her on a long journey learning about her family, her dad, and the suspicious circumstances surrounding his murder.
 After over three years of investigating, McGhee launched her debut podcast, Ice Cold Case.

-This project opened up McGhee to the world of true crime and now is working on using her platform to help continue to make progress towards solving her dad's murder, but also to help others whose cases might not usually capture the attention of mainstream media.
+This project introduced McGhee to the world of True crime.
+Today, she uses her platform to help making progress towards solving her dad's murder and also help others whose cases might not catch the attention of mainstream media.